samrroyall/klotski-api/README.md

 - `errors/`
     - `board.rs` - Contains the `Error` structure used for error handling related to board operations
-    - `handler.rs` - Contains the `Error` structure used for error handling related to validtion of request parameters
+    - `handler.rs` - Contains the `Error` structure used for error handling related to validation of request parameters
     - `http.rs` - Contains the `Error` structure related HTTP failure responses along with `From` implementations for the other error structures

 - `handlers/`
+    - `block.rs` - Contains handlers for block operations
-    - `board.rs` - Contains handlers for board and block operations
+    - `board.rs` - Contains handlers for board operations

 - `main.rs` - The entry point of the API